Beyond Gender: The Future of Being Human

 Individual figure files and optional supplementary information files

-Curators will select works based on the Long Covid Narrative (you can read more here).
+Curators will select works based on Beyond Gender: The Future of Being Human Narrative (you can read more here).

 Artists working in all mediums are welcome to apply.
-Since the show will be virtual, those artworks and project ideas that are most conducive for this format are especially encouraged including but not limited to video, digital art, sound art, performance, AR, XR and other new media.
+This exhibition is collaborative, immersive and multi-sensory.
+Artworks and project ideas that enhance this format are encouraged to apply.
+Relational Space welcomes submissions of art works in any media, inclusive of but not limited to: painting, sculpture, photography, video, digital art, sound art, performance, AR, XR and other new media or well-developed ideas for creating the works, in order to realize a deeply compelling event.

-The show is promoted via social media, email list, and additional network contacts.
+The show is strongly promoted via social media, email, and additional networks.
 Each artist is also highlighted individually on social media.
 Artists working in video or new media may need to provide their own equipment.
+Shipping and Handling are the responsibility of the artist.

 Relational Space is committed to artist equity and provides an inclusive space with access for all, regardless of differences of race, age, color, ethnicity, gender, sexual orientation, gender identity, gender expression, religion, national origin, migratory status, disability/abilities, political affiliation, veteran status and/or socioeconomic background.